JayNakum/blog/3/BitNCrypt.md

 print(result)
 ```

-You can use this tool on web at:
+You can checkout this tool here:
 [![BitsApriori](https://github-readme-stats.vercel.app/api/pin/?username=TwoDollarTools&repo=BitNCrypt)](https://bitncrypt.streamlit.app/)
 If you have any suggestions or comments and you like this project or you want to learn more, lets connect on twitter [@JayNakum_](https://twitter.com/JayNakum_).
 ## Thanks for reading, Aavjo!